-So, you finally decided to implement time tracking.
+So, you finally decided to implement time tracking software for your employees.
 You convinced the leadership team that it’s essential to running projects successfully.
 You got a budget from the CFO.
-You researched and tested different tools before finding the right fit for your organization.
+You researched and tested different time tracking tools before finding the right fit for your organization.
 You did all this work, and the day it all pays off arrives.
 You finally introduce this brand new time tracking solution to your team.
 And, the response?
 Crickets.

 No one’s tracking time.
 What’s worse, you’re now wasting time you don’t have cajoling people to submit their timesheets.
 You know time tracking is essential to your business, but now you’re ready to give it up entirely just to get rid of this massive headache.